denismaciel/uni-fiscalfreelunch/info_log.md

 ````

 ## To-do's

-- plot variation of rpot and liquidity trap/ change of sig_con from 0 to 50(?)(Figure 1b)
 - plot change in sig_gov from 0 to 0.5 and change in government debt to actual GDP (Figure 3)

 - find right values for gam_pi and/or gam_xgap, to get the exact multiplier values